Power systems use either DC (Direct Current) or AC (Alternating Current). Let’s delve on these technologies.

-- Suitable for HVDC transmisson.
+- Suitable for HVDC transmission.
 Fewer t-line conductors required to transmit DC power.

-- Can be used to link two asynchronous AC systems.
+- It can be used to link two asynchronous AC systems.

-- Under sea power transmission is feasible using DC lines.
-It does not have capacitive effect like AC lines have under sea water.
+- Undersea power transmission is feasible using DC lines.
+It does not have a capacitive effect as AC lines have under seawater.

-- DC currents do not fibrillate your heart like AC currents do.
+- DC currents do not fibrillate your heart as AC currents do.
 It just stops it.
 Heart fibrillation is dangerous than a heart that has stopped beating momentarily.

 Disadvantage of a DC System: